apache/drill/_docs/zh/tutorials/080-orchestrating-queries-with-airflow.md

 ## Configure a Drill connection

 At this point we should have a working Airflow installation.
 Fire up the web UI with `airflow webserver` and browse to http://localhost:8080.
-Click on Admin -> Connections and add a new Drill connection called `drill_tutorial`, setting configuration according to your Drill environment.
-If you're using embedded mode Drill locally like I am, then you'll want the following config.
+Click on Admin -> Connections.
+Add a new Drill connection called `drill_tutorial`, setting configuration according to your Drill environment.
+If you're using embedded mode Drill locally like I am then you'll want the following config.

 | Setting   | Value                                                        |
 | --------- | ------------------------------------------------------------ |